batuhangonenc/solutions-for-cs/README.md

 - void reverse (), prints doubly linked list to root by end.

-- void change_at ( datatype arg, int pos ), changes the value of node in the position to given arg.
+- void change_at ( const datatype& arg, const int& pos ), changes the value of node in the position to given arg.

-- void push_front ( datatype arg ), adds a node with arg to front of the list.
+- void push_front ( const datatype& arg ), adds a node with arg to front of the list.

-- void push_end ( datatype arg ), adds a node with arg to end of the list.
+- void push_end ( const datatype& arg ), adds a node with arg to end of the list.

-- void delete_at ( int pos ), removes the node in position from list.
+- void delete_at ( const int& pos ), removes the node in position from list.

 - void concat ( node* new_root ), links last node of current list to the new_root.